prevostc/docker-workshop/README.md

 - vagrant ssh on 2 consoles
 - Start the server with `python3 server.py`
-- Test the server with `curl -XGET http://localhost:8080`
+- Test the server with `curl -XGET http://localhost:8080` and `curl -XPOST http://localhost:8080 -d "Hello world"`

 OK, now let's put these inside containers.